madfam-io/plinto/docs/guides/SSO_INTEGRATION_GUIDE.md

 4. **Assign Users**
    - Assign individuals or groups
-   - Users will see Plinto in their Okta dashboard
+   - Users will see Janua in their Okta dashboard

 5. **Download Metadata**
    - Sign On tab → View SAML setup instructions
    - Copy "Identity Provider metadata" link
-   - Paste into Plinto SSO configuration
+   - Paste into Janua SSO configuration

 #### OIDC Configuration